ZeyadShawki/clean_archicture_movie_app_flutter/README.md

 # movies_app_clean_arch with The Movie Database api and Firebase

-Movies App that help you to see latest movies and set watch list to be seen later using Firebase Aut and Firebase storage and Firebase Database and The Movie Databade
+Movies App that help you to see latest movies and set watch list to be seen later using Firebase Aut and Firebase storage and Firebase Database and The Movie Database

 ## Getting Started